hlucey/third-party/integrated-billing-service.md

 To deliver an integrated billing service, you work with the Provider Workbench, the resource management console, and the development environment of your choice.
 See the [checklist](/docs/third-party/checklist.html#checklist) to help track these steps.

+These steps assume that you are approved to deliver an Integrated Billing service.
+If you haven't completed the initial registration and approval in PWB, see: [Getting started publishing your third-party offering in {{site.data.keyword.Bluemix_notm}}](/docs/third-party/index.md)
+{: tip}

 1. [Create your documentation and marketing announcement](/docs/third-party/cis1-docs-marketing.html).
 2. [Define your offering in the resource management console {{site.data.keyword.Bluemix_notm}}](/docs/third-party/cis2-rmc-define.html).
 3. [Develop and host your service brokers](/docs/third-party/cis3-broker.html).
 4. [Develop an authentication flow](/docs/third-party/cis5-iam.html).
 5. [Test your service](/docs/third-party/cis4-rmc-publish.html).
 6. [Publicly release your service](/docs/third-party/cis6-ga.html).

-These steps assume that you are approved to deliver an integrated billing service.
-If you haven't completed the initial registration and approval process in the Provider Workbench, see the [getting started tutorial](/docs/third-party/index.md)
-{: tip}

 ## Support
 {: #support}